Code-Institute-Submissions/sherocks/README.md

 It was already in my plan to resize all the images, since I already knew images were a problem, but after the performance testing

 I realized that this will be the first thing I am going to do after the first release.

+I will also add pagination.

 I will set the priority to improve performance.

 Those are the results: